 Chewing Gum - Even sugar-free chewing gum can speed up your digestion and make your blood test inaccurate.

-Exercise - This usually healthy activity before an exam can affect your digestion as well as elevate your blood pressure.
+Exercise - This usually healthy activity before an exam can affect your digestion as well as elevate your blood pressure, or present excess proteins in a urine sample.

 A recent hospital visit does not always disqualify you from life insurance coverage, but, again, you could pay more for coverage.
 Many life insurance carriers require a certain amount of time to pass after a hospital visit to qualify for their best rates.
 This provision is to ensure that you aren’t dealing with a serious or chronic ailment.
 You can either wait and reapply after the period has ended, which the companies will disclose, or accept the high premium so you have coverage and then replace the policy once the period has passed.